neondatabase/website/content/docs/ai/ai-langchain.md

 For example, with LangChain, you can connect LLMs with a data source such as Neon Postgres and then sequence multiple commands (a series of prompts) that leverage that data source to achieve a desired result.

-In this guide, you will learn how to create a Python application that allows you to ask your database questions using natural language.
-The application transforms your question into an SQL query, runs the query, and returns a natural language response based on the query result.
-The application uses the [Titanic Dataset](https://www.kaggle.com/datasets/vinicius150987/titanic3).
-When you have the application up and running, you will be able to ask your database questions about the passengers of the Titanic.
+In this guide, you will learn how to create a Python application that lets you to ask your database questions using natural language.
+The application transforms your question into an SQL query, runs the query, and then returns a natural language response based on the query result.
+The application uses the [Titanic Dataset](https://www.kaggle.com/datasets/vinicius150987/titanic3) as the data source.
+Once you have the application up and running, you can use it to ask your database detailed questions about the passengers of the Titanic.

 A version of this application is also available for running in Google Colab: